PowerShellCrack/AzureSite2SiteVPNLab/README.md

 **INFO**: The _vyos_setup_ folder are templates and samples of known working configurations.
 Can be used to compare configurations in your VyOS router

+## Known Issues

+- Some devices have reduce network quality with hyper-v's external switch connecting to WiFi adapter.
+Recommend using physical adapter if possible
+- Some ISP's (especially hotels) don't allow public IP to pulled from web crawlers such as http://ipinfo.io/json; this could be an issue with setting up Site-2-Site-VPN
+- Some ISP's may not allow VPN traffic; no know work around for this
+- These scripts have not been tested with Azure Gov or other Azure community clouds
+- After Site 2 Site VPN is created; step that check for connectivity may show _unknown) or _not connected_; this may be due to Azure's graph api call not updating immediately.
+Recommend manual check
+- vYOS router will remove it trusted ssh host list on each reboot.
+This is by design and will require login for each script implementation; looking for alternate method to resolve this
 ## References

 - [Create a VPN Gateway and add a Site-to-Site connection using PowerShell](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-create-site-to-site-rm-powershell)